shreyansh492/order-value-api/readme.md

 Constraints-
 # quantity for any item should be less than 100
 # Distance should be given in meters and should be less than 300000 m.
 # Offer type can only take two values- ("FLAT", "DELIVERY") and is optional.
+This field is not case sensitive.
 # Length of the name of an Item should be maximum 250 characters

 Testing URL-